 Snowy Plover Protection

 What’s happening at the State Beaches?
 I’ve been coming here with my dog and kites for years.
-Why are you changing policies now?

 The Pacific coast population of western snowy plovers has been in decline for several years, due to a loss of habitat and disturbances due to development, recreation, and other human pressures.
 In 1993, the population of western snowy plovers was listed as threatened by the U.S. Fish & Wildlife Service (USFWS) under the federal Endangered Species Act.
 The western snowy plover is listed as a "species of special concern" by the State of California.
-The Bay Area District of California State Parks has been carrying out monitoring, public education, and enforcement of regulations for several years in an effort to promote recovery of the plover population.
+The San Luis Obispo Coast District of California State Parks has been carrying out monitoring, public education, and enforcement of regulations for several years in an effort to promote recovery of the plover population.

 In March 2002, the California Department of Parks and Recreation issued management guidelines for the entire State Parks system, to be used along with the USFWS recovery plan.
-The newest measures undertaken are a result of those guidelines.
+The measures undertaken are a result of those guidelines.

 These measures will also help protect other shorebirds as well as marine mammals that use the beach.